2026 NFL conference championship game odds, lines, spreads: AFC, NFC title picks from 10,000 computer sims

 Top Championship Round NFL predictions

 One of the model's strongest Championship Round NFL picks is the Under (43) hits in Patriots vs. Broncos at 3 p.m.
 ET.
 Denver has been an underdog five times this season, and the Under has hit in four of those games.
 Meanwhile, the Pats have failed to reach the total in four of their last six games as an away favorite.
 With Nix out, the Broncos' offense will take a step back, but Sean Payton will also adjust his game plan and run the ball more to eat up the clock.
 For the Pats, Maye has looked shaky during the postseason with six total fumbles (three lost), two interceptions and getting sacked 10 times across two games.
 Thus, many New England drives end up in kicks, or turnovers, which prevents the scoring running up.
-The model has the teams combining for 40 points as the Under hits in almost 60% of simulations.
+With snow expected in Denver and temps in the teens, the model has the teams combining for 40 points as the Under hits in almost 60% of simulations.
 See which other teams to pick here, and bet the Under (-102) using the DraftKings promo code, which offers $300 in bonus bets if your bet wins right here:

 How to make Championship Round NFL picks